scalar-labs/scalardl/docs/getting-started.md

 client/bin/validate-ledger --properties client.properties --asset-id="some_asset"
 ```

-What the validation does is depending on how you set up and configure Scalar DL.
+What the validation does is depending on how you set up and configure ScalarDL.
-Briefly speaking, if only Scalar DL Ledger is used, the validation traverses assets to see if the assets can be recomputed and have a valid hash-chain structure.
+Briefly speaking, if only ScalarDL Ledger is used, the validation traverses assets to see if the assets can be recomputed and have a valid hash-chain structure.
-With Scalar DL Ledger and Auditor, the validation checks discrepancies (i.e., Byzantine faults) between the states of Ledger and Auditor without centralized coordination.
+With ScalarDL Ledger and Auditor, the validation checks discrepancies (i.e., Byzantine faults) between the states of Ledger and Auditor without centralized coordination.
-Please read [Getting Started with Scalar DL Auditor](getting-started-auditor.md) for more details about the validation with Auditor.
+Please read [Getting Started with ScalarDL Auditor](getting-started-auditor.md) for more details about the validation with Auditor.

 ## Create your own contracts